 This post may contain affiliate links.
 Read our disclosure here.

-It’s a new year, and for many that is the time when you decide to set new goals related to health and fitness.
+I find that whenever the weather changes, I decide to set new goals related to health and fitness.
 When you’re setting goals, you want them to be measurable, so in order to see how you’re doing in meeting them, you need to be able to track your progress!
 You can do that with pen and paper, but there are also many free fitness apps that will help you track your progress in a variety of areas of fitness, whether you’re running, biking, or lifting weights.
 Some of these free fitness apps have higher levels of access that you can pay for, but all the ones in this post should be enough for you without paying anything extra.
 (If you’re looking for some apps to track other aspects of health like food, check out my post on 11 free apps to help you lose weight and stay motivated.)

 12 Best Free Fitness Apps